shuuryou/texmond/README.md

 ### Setting up the Event Script

-The example event script includes the glue logic to make the web interface display state information.
+The example event script includes the necessary glue logic to make the web interface display state information.
 You'll need to copy it to the right place and make it executable:

 ```bash
 cp examplescript.sh /opt/texmond/eventscript.sh